 - Hearing someone close to you expressing their concern about your drinking.

-Drinking to excess can lead you to becoming addicted to alcohol.
+Drinking to excess can lead you to become addicted to alcohol.
 If you’re worried about your alcohol consumption or that of someone close to you, it’s time to seek help.

 The Connection Between Social Anxiety and Drug Use